Jessi Slaughter sexual abuse and cyberbullying case: Videos

 The video, which was titled "You Dun Goofed Up", received over 1 million views on YouTube in one week.
-Leonhardt's father's reaction made the taunting worse, and the video of his reactions received more views than any of Leonhardt's previous recordings, with several quotes from his speech becoming memes themselves.
-Gene was later arrested in March 2011 for abusing Leonhardt in an argument when he punched them, causing them to have bloody and swollen lips, according to a police report.
+Slaughter's father's reaction made the taunting worse, and the video of his reactions received more views than any of Leonhardt's previous recordings, with several quotes from his speech becoming memes themselves.

+Vanity and his Blood on the Dance Floor bandmate Jayy Von Moore directly participated in the taunting of Slaughter, initially by releasing a parody of Slaughter's video, with Moore in the role of Slaughter and Vanity in the role of Slaughter's father.
+They also released a song, "You Done Goofed", from the album Epic about Slaughter and Vanity's alleged experiences with him, with mocking lyrics including "We watched as the world watched you cry" and "My name and reputation won't be the target of a slut".
+Vanity intentionally released the song on Slaughter's 12th birthday, and it resulted in Slaughter attempting suicide by overdosing.

+Gene was later arrested in March 2011 for abusing Slaughter in an argument when he punched him, causing him to have bloody and swollen lips, according to a police report.
 Gene later died from a heart attack while in custody at a police station in early 2011.

-Leonhardt stated that they had lost all of their friends as a result of the harassment.
-Because of the harassment, Leonhardt was placed under police protection, and the family's home was under police surveillance.
-Leonhardt underwent counseling for harassment.
+Slaughter stated that he had lost all of his friends as a result of the harassment.
+Because of the harassment, Slaughter was placed under police protection, and the family's home was under police surveillance.
+Slaughter underwent counseling for harassment.
 In a subsequent Good Morning America interview, the family revealed that they had received harassment, including death threats.
 In retaliation for Gawker's coverage of the case, Gawker experienced a series of DoS attacks attributed to 4chan users.